mbryantms/architextual/content/english/essays/post-7.md

 ---
-title: "Ideas: Towards Benchmarking LLM Diversity & Creativity®; Hierarchical Embeddings for Text Search..."
+title: "Hierarchical Embeddings for Text Search"
 meta_title: ""
 description: "this is meta description"
 excerpt: This is the website of Gwern Branwen.
 I write about Al, psychology, & statistics.
 I am best known for my writings about Al scaling, poetry & anime neural networks, darknet markets & Bitcoin, blinded self-ex- periments, and dual n-back & spaced repetition.